Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Injective envelopes for hyperplane arrangements, oriented matroids, CAT(0) cube complexes and COMs

 \section{Injective envelopes for hyperplane arrangements, oriented matroids, CAT(0) cube complexes and COMs}

-In this section we give a geometric construction of the injective envelopes of the simple modules for $\Bbbk B$ when $B$ has the property that $bB$ is isomorphic to the face monoid of a hyperplane arrangement or, more generally, to the monoid of covectors of an oriented matroid for all $b\in B$.
+In this section we give a geometric construction of the injective envelopes of the simple modules for $\Bbbk B$ when $B$ has the property that $bB$ is isomorphic to the face monoid of a central hyperplane arrangement or, more generally, to the monoid of covectors of an oriented matroid for all $b\in B$.
 This includes left regular bands associated to central and affine hyperplane arrangements, (possibly affine) oriented matroids, CAT(0) cube complexes and, more generally, COMs.

-As the injective envelope of a simple left module is the vector space dual of the right projective cover of the corresponding simple right module, we proceed by constructing the right projective cover of each simple module.
-We first do this for hyperplane arrangements and then we give the more general proof for oriented matroids.
+Recall that if $A$ is a finite dimensional $\Bbbk$-algebra and $e$ is a primitive idempotent of $A$, then $\Hom_{\Bbbk}(eA,\Bbbk)$ is the injective envelope of the simple module $Ae/\rad(A)e$.
+That is, the injective envelope of a simple left module is the vector space dual of the right projective cover of the corresponding simple right module, so we proceed by constructing the right projective cover of each simple right module.
+We first do this for hyperplane arrangements and then we give the more general construction for oriented matroids.
 Although this has some redundancy, there may be readers who are more familiar with hyperplane arrangements than oriented matroids and so we would like that case to be self-contained.